 The challenge is some dealerships, in my opinion, have taken advantage of fleets in charging just really ridiculous markups that, in my view, are very short-sighted.
 Fleet managers tend to have very long memories and will absolutely remember the dealers who did not take advantage of them and the dealers who did.

 We have some dealers with whom we have seen markups of up to $15,000, which is just bizarre.
 It’s hard to justify buying a vehicle that's got that kind of markup.

 Repair Costs Skyrocketing with Extended Lifecycles

-AF: In addition to the higher prices of buying dealer stock, you have these additional markups.
-And still, you can't get all the vehicles you need to replenish your fleet, requiring extending the service life of many units.
+In addition to the higher prices of buying dealer stock, there are still additional markups.
+And still, fleets like NOV can't get all the vehicles needed, requiring extending the service life of many units.

 Fisher: We just finalized our annual review with our fleet management company, and our cost per repair, year-over-year, has gone up 42%.
 We have a sizeable fleet.
 When you average that over the entire fleet, the math is pretty simple.
 It's a huge increase in cost to us.

 The offset is many of our vehicles are fully depreciated, so we're not necessarily paying the lease cost any more.

 However, with the increase in mileage and the mechanical issues we're having — that in a normal time we would never repair — we also are putting drivers at risk for being stranded out in the middle of nowhere.

 We operate in some remote extreme-weather areas, whether extreme cold or extreme hot.
 It is a challenge: do you put X amount of money into a vehicle, and yet, you don't want that driver in that vehicle if it's unsafe?

 Labor Rates Hike as Shortages Continue